Clive-Makongo/well/README.md

 Our page is to help simplify fitness.
 It consists of a meal planner with calorie and diet-type features, to ensure it is inclusive to dietary requirements.It also has a workout planner to help you plan your fitness.

-URL of deployed app:  https://group4-wellness-app.netlify.app/# Wellness App
+URL of deployed app:  https://fuel-fit-two.vercel.app/

 ## Table of Contents